Mr0grog/editorconfig-textmate/README.md

     ```sh
     # This uploads the zip to Apple and might take a minute.
-    $ xcrun altool \
+    $ xcrun notarytool submit editorconfig-textmate.tmplugin.zip \
-        --notarize-app \
-        --primary-bundle-id 'org.robbrackett.editorconfig-textmate' \
-        --username $NOTARIZE_USERNAME \
+        --apple-id "$NOTARIZE_USERNAME" \
-        --password $NOTARIZE_PASSWORD \
+        --password "$NOTARIZE_PASSWORD" \
-        --asc-provider $NOTARIZE_PROVIDER_SHORTNAME \
+        --team-id "$NOTARIZE_TEAM" \
-        --file editorconfig-textmate.tmplugin.zip
+        --wait
     # Should result in something like:
-    # No errors uploading 'editorconfig-textmate.tmplugin.zip'.
+    # Conducting pre-submission checks for editorconfig-textmate.tmplugin.zip and initiating connection to the Apple notary service...
+    # Submission ID received
+    #   id: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+    # Successfully uploaded file
+    #   id: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+    #   path: /path/to/editorconfig-texmate.tmplugin.zip
+    # Waiting for processing to complete.
+    # Current status: Accepted........
+    # Processing complete
-    # RequestUUID = xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+    #   id: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+    #   status: Accepted
     ```

     NOTE: you’ll need to have an app-specific password for the AppleID account you are notarizing with.
 You can set one up on the AppleID profile page.
+You’ll also need to know your WWDRTeamID, which you can get by running `xcrun altool --list-providers`.

     The above command also assumes you have some environment variables with the appropriate values.

-5. Wait for an e-mail indicating that notarization is complete.
-You can also poll for the status on the command line:
+5. The above command should keep running until notarization is complete.
+If it times out, though, you can also poll for the status on the command line:

     ```sh
-    $ xcrun altool \
+    $ xcrun notarytool history \
-        --notarization-history 0 \
-        --username $NOTARIZE_USERNAME \
+        --apple-id "$NOTARIZE_USERNAME" \
-        --password $NOTARIZE_PASSWORD
+        --password "$NOTARIZE_PASSWORD" \
-    # Should result in something like:
-    # Notarization History - page 0
+        --team-id "$NOTARIZE_TEAM"
+    # Successfully received submission history.
+    #  history
+    #     --------------------------------------------------
+    #     createdDate: 2021-11-01T03:02:21.177Z
+    #     id: f868dd45-7c71-4f48-a678-8fa1d1718d2d
-    #
+    #     name: editorconfig-textmate.tmplugin.zip
-    # Date                      RequestUUID                          Status  Status Code Status Message
-    # ------------------------- ------------------------------------ ------- ----------- ----------------
-    # 2019-11-12 01:04:43 +0000 xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx success 0           Package Approved
-    #
+    #     status: Accepted
-    # Next page value: abcxyz
     ```

     For troubleshooting help here, see the [“Check the Status of Your Request”](https://developer.apple.com/documentation/xcode/notarizing_your_app_before_distribution/customizing_the_notarization_workflow?language=objc#3087732) section of Apple’s docs.